survivejs/webpack-book/manuscript/techniques/04_testing.md

 ### Watch Mode with Karma

-Accessing Karma's watch mode is simple.
+Accessing Karma's watch mode is easy.
 Add a script as follows:

 **package.json**